elastic/apm-integration-testing/README.md

 * `python.sh:` runs Python agent tests, you can choose the versions to run see the [environment variables](environment-variables) configuration.
 * `ruby.sh:` runs Ruby agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
 * `server.sh:` runs APM Server tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `unit-tests.sh:` runs the unit tests for the apm-integration-testing app and validate the linting, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

 #### Environment Variables